vinay-sj/Issue-Tracker/README.md

 * In this chapter we lay out the main page of the issue tracker with a list of issues.
 * First, we convert the single line JSX into a single React component instantiated from a React class.
 We create a React class `HelloWorld` and create an instance of it.
 * Next, we split large components in to smaller logically separated components.
 We place all these components in the same file for now.
+* To pass different input data from a parent component to a child component we use an attribute when instantiating the component.
+The attribute's value can be accessed in the child via a variable called `props` which is available via the `this` accessor.

 ## Chapter 2